ajm113/OpenTor-X/README.txt

 Supported:  mysql, mysqli, postgre, odbc, mssql, sqlite, oci8

 3. Import opentorx_data_dump.txt into your database.
+This file includes the table structure.

 NOTE: This dump file is using Kickass torrent's partial dump.
 If you plan on using a full dump or wish to use import another you may get them here: